oobabooga/text-generation-webui/README.md

 Source codes: https://github.com/oobabooga/one-click-installers

+> **Note**
+>
+> To get 8-bit and 4-bit models working in your 1-click Windows installation, you can use the [one-click-bandaid](https://github.com/ClayShoaf/oobabooga-one-click-bandaid).

 This method lags behind the newest developments and does not support 8-bit mode on Windows without additional set up: https://github.com/oobabooga/text-generation-webui/issues/147#issuecomment-1456040134, https://github.com/oobabooga/text-generation-webui/issues/20#issuecomment-1411650652

 ### Alternative: Docker